ibm-cloud-architecture/tutorial-vpc-3tier-networking/WebApp.md

 ## MySQL Database Replication.

-MySQL replication enables data from one MySQL database server (the master) to be copied automatically to one or more MySQL database servers (the slaves).
+MySQL replication enables data from one MySQL database server (source database) to be copied automatically to one or more MySQL database servers (replica database).
 Replication is usually used to spread read access on multiple servers for scalability.
-In addition, since the data is replicated to multiple databases, these can work as backups or failovers when the master is not available.
+In addition, since the data is replicated to multiple databases, these can work as backups or failovers when the source database is not available.

-Replication is asynchronous by default; slaves do not need to be connected permanently to receive updates from the master.
+Replication is asynchronous by default; replica databases do not need to be connected permanently to receive updates from the source database.
 Depending on the configuration, you can replicate all databases, selected databases, or even selected tables within a database.

-In our scenario, we will configure `MySQL2` as a replica (**slave**) of `MySQL1` (**master**) to enable a scalability of the solution.
+In our scenario, we will configure `MySQL2` as a **replica** database of `MySQL1` as the **source** database to enable scalability of the solution.

 ### Configure MySQL1 - Master